 „Systematic Endowment“

 Adopting the motto "For a better future ..."
-MTZ®Foundation promotes science and research in the field of Human Medicine.
+MTZ®Foundation promotes science and research in the field of Human Medicine for more than 15 years.
 The foundation supports the young generation of scientific talent and promotes their world class and cutting - edge work in biomedical stem cell and genetic research, which is in conformity with the highest bioethical standards.
 It promotes an interdisciplinary approach, that is, a conscious bringing together of traditional scientific approaches with medical Systems Biology.

 Scientists at the Max-Plank-Institute for Molecular Biomedicine in Münster are re-progamming cells to behave like embryonic stem-cells, developing the ability to form each of the more than 200 different cell types found in the human body.
 Generating these so-called Induced Pluripotent Stem cells (iPS) does not require the use of ovules or embryos.